Updated 2018 Rolling Thunder 30

 - Larger Wheels — The wheels on this updated version are larger in hopes of providing better traction.
 The wheel wells are also designed to be self-cleaning with intention of delivering maximum rollability.

-Since we've only traveled with last year's version, the review that follows represents that bag.
+Since we've only traveled with the 2017 version, the review that follows represents that bag.
+We expect that much of what we say applies to the latest iteration as well.

 Hands-On Review of the Rolling Thunder 30"